Alba Caño

-Alba Caño Isant (born 30 September 2003) is a Spanish professional footballer who plays as a midfielder for Liga F club Barcelona, on loan from Boston Legacy FC.
+Alba Caño Isant (born 30 September 2003) is a Spanish professional footballer who plays as a midfielder for Boston Legacy FC of the National Women's Soccer League (NWSL).
+She previously played for Liga F club Barcelona.

 Club career

 Early career

 Caño is from Puiggròs, Catalonia.
 She started her football career at the age of five with local team Escola Futbol Comarçal Les Garrigues before moving to SE AEM in Lleida in 2015 and joining Barcelona three years later.

 Barcelona

 Caño joined Barcelona's youth setup in 2018.
 After two years, she was promoted to the B team in 2020.
 She began being incorporated in training with the first team in 2022.

 Caño made her first-team – and Liga F – debut on 3 November 2022 in a 4–0 away win against Levante.
-That was the only match that she played that season.

 Caño played her first match of the 2024–25 season on 8 September 2024 when she came on as a substitute and played the remaining 44 minutes of the game in a 3–0 away victory at Deportivo de La Coruña.